CHEZ JIM

 Until 2009, the history of the croissant centered on a siege of Vienna and Marie-Antoinette.
 Then this book appeared.
 Since then an increasing number of sources have acknowledged the role of August Zang and his Boulangerie Viennoise in making the croissant French.
 The work has been cited in several books:

-and on a number of Web sites:
+and on a number of Web sites [some now inactive]:

 Years after it first appeared, this book remains the only in-depth account of how this Austrian artillery officer brought the croissant to France - and transformed French baking in the process.